 Most databases use EPSG codes for their spatial reference IDs.

 How the spatial reference system is used in ArcGIS

 When you create a feature class in ArcGIS, you choose a spatial reference.
 If you are storing your data in a geodatabase, ArcGIS calculates default x-, y-, z-, and m-units and offsets based on the spatial reference you choose.

 When data is pasted or imported into a database or enterprise geodatabase using ArcGIS, ArcGIS takes the well-known text description and ID of the coordinate system of the incoming data, along with the tolerance and resolution if present, and compares it to values in the spatial reference system table.
 If a match is found, the existing spatial reference is used.
 If a match is not found—for example, if the incoming data has a custom spatial reference—what happens depends on the spatial type used for the spatial column of the table created in the target database or geodatabase.

-See What is an SRID for a list of what SRID is used in the target PostgreSQL, Oracle, or Microsoft SQL Server database, or IBM Netezza Data Warehouse Appliance when importing or pasting spatial data.
+See What is an SRID for a list of what SRID is used in the target PostgreSQL, Oracle, SQL Server, or Netezza database when importing or pasting spatial data.

 Spatial data with an unknown spatial reference cannot be published as a service from ArcGIS.
 To publish the data, create a query layer on it and specify a spatial reference on the query layer.